Learn How A Farmer Is Growing Hazelnut Tree Root

 The nut attached to a growing hazelnut tree root will be white in color.
 Eventually, the hazelnut starts to become mature, then turns brown.
 Now, when do you pick it?
 If you pick immature nuts and plant them, then they will not grow.
 So you have to pick them when they’re brown or almost brown.

-If you take your thumb, you know about a butane lighter, maybe.
+If you take your thumb, you might know about a butane lighter.
 You spin that little wheel.
-If you put your fingers around the cluster, there are usually several nut clusters there, but one nut is in one group of leafy material.
+If you put your fingers around the cluster, there are usually several nut clusters, but one nut is in one group of leafy material.
 But there’s usually, like, a cauliflower head.
-There will be a group of maybe four nuts.
-If you wrap your fingers around it and then take your thumb and peel down on the nut, if it’s ripe it will just pop right out.
+There will be a group of four nuts.
+If you wrap your fingers around it and then take your thumb and peel down on the nut, it will just pop right out if it’s ripe.
 That’s a mature nut.

 As a Farmer, you can’t plant that nut immediately.
 What you have to do is the nuts have to cure.
-They should sit around in a paper bag, for example, or a wire cage so no little, nuisance mammals get to it.
-Let them sit for the month of October or six weeks thereabouts.
+They should sit around in a paper bag, for example, or a wire cage so no little nuisance mammals get to it.
+Let them sit for October or six weeks thereabouts.
 They dry out over time.
 I don’t mean the kernel dries out.
-The shell hardens and goes through this process where the kernel continues to absorb any extra moisture.
+The shell hardens and goes through this process, where the kernel absorbs extra moisture.

 Storing The Nuts From Grown Hazelnut Trees